akuity/kargo/docs/docs/15-concepts.md

 resources that are newly qualified for promotion to that `Stage`.

-For any `Stage` subscribed directly to a `Warehouse`, _any_ new `Freight` resource from that `Warehouse` is tacitly consider to have been _verified_ upstream, and is therefore immediately qualified for promotion to such a `Stage`.
+For any `Stage` subscribed directly to a `Warehouse`, _any_ new `Freight` resource from that `Warehouse` is tacitly considered to have been _verified_ upstream, and is therefore immediately qualified for promotion to such a `Stage`.